 The Crisis of the State outlines four challenges that together threaten the state’s traditional mechanisms of power and control, but that also might provide models for 20th century international institutions seeking to adapt— if they are structurally capable of transformation or meaningful reform.
 This crisis of the state has at least four key components: democratic legitimacy, reversing the surveillance state, algorithmic accountability, and internet governance.
 Solving any one of them, will not prove a panacea to this crisis, nor is this list exhaustive; there are many more innovations being developed and important questions being addressed.
 But luckily in each, there are individuals and groups experimenting on new models and proposing potential solutions.
 This is the new landscape in which the state must constructively engage.

-- I am currently writing a book with Emily Bell on Silicon Valley, journalism and democracy, in contract with Yale University Press, published early 2019.
+- I am currently writing a book with Emily Bell on Silicon Valley, journalism and democracy, which is in contract with Yale University Press and will be published in 2019.

 - I have recently published two reports on the state of journalism.
 The Platform Press: How Silicon Valley Re-engineered Journalism with Emily Bell, and Shattered Mirror: News, Democracy and Trust in the Information Age, on which I was a research principal.